 If you have a Classic Furby: Full Re-furb-ishment W/o Disassembly, attach the body to the faceplate now.

 (This is the time to add a heart! <3)

 Stuff the body first, carefully keeping the spine centered.
 As it fills up, gently pull the inside-out body down over the head, increasing the "inside area" of the furb.
-Continue Doing this and stuffing as you go, keeping the spine centered.
-As the butt end gets to the head, carefully pull the head through the hole and continue pulling the fabric down as you stuff (it will be a bit more difficult now).
+Continue doing this and stuffing as you go, keeping the spine centered.
+As the butt end gets to the head, carefully pull the head through the hole and continue pulling the fabric down as you stuff (it will be a bit easier now).